Semyon Dukelsky: Head of the cinema industry

 Dukelsky was appointed head of the Committee for Cinema Affairs on 23 March 1938, following the arrest of the previous head, Boris Shumyatsky.
 Soon after his appointment, he issued a decree that led to the dismissals and legal action against employees who had been late for work, absent, or were drunk during working hours.
 He introduced a system of military discipline to monitor the staff of film studios, cinemas etc. He ordered the cancellation of films not relevant to contemporary themes.

 Among others, he banned what would have been a film version of one of the most popular short stories in Russian literature, The Queen of Spades, by Pushkin, directed by Mikhail Romm, with music by Sergei Prokofiev.
 It was originally scheduled to come out in 1937, to mark the centenary of Pushkin's birth, but was delayed by the arrests that swept through the cinema industry that year.
 About 70,000 roubles had been spent on the production when Dukalsky called Romm in to tell him that it was to be scrapped.
 When Romm objected, Dukelsky told him:

 "I don't understand you!
 Why are you always grieving The Queen of Spades - and thinking about three cards, three cards, three cards.
 If I were in your shoes, I'd be happy.
 What don't you have?
 Money?
 You have it!
 Fame?
 You have it!
 Your films are even shown abroad.
 You have an apartment!
 What else do you need?"

 According to the historian, Jamie Miller, Dukelsky's "dogmatic demands that films made in 1938 should reflect themes of 'modernity' ... (and) his misguided attempts to defend and foster the dissemination of films favourable to contemporary party-sponsored issues had an extremely negative impact."
 During 1938, just 38 films were made.
-But, unlike his predecessor, Dukelsky allowed Sergei Eisenstein to direct a film - Alexander Nevsky, considered by many to be the finest film made in the USSR in the 1930s.
+However, unlike his predecessor, Dukelsky allowed Sergei Eisenstein to direct a film - Alexander Nevsky, considered by many to be the finest film made in the USSR in the 1930s.

 In January 1939, Dukelsky ended the system under which film directors were paid a proportion of ticket sales, decreeing that directors and cameras would be paid according to how the authorities rated the quality of their work.